 Alpha Sigma Nu: Based on the three principles of loyalty, scholarship, and service, this honors society promotes the ideals of Jesuit education.
 A prospective member must be a junior or a senior within the top 15% of her/his respective graduating class in terms of QPA.
-After submitting an application a candidate must then be approved for membership by the current members of the Canisius College Undergraduate Chapter of Alpha Sigma Nu before being inducted.
+After submitting an application a candidate must then be approved for membership by the current members of the Canisius University Undergraduate Chapter of Alpha Sigma Nu before being inducted.
 Up to three additional people of those nominated for membership also may be inducted into the Society at the request of the College President.

 Beta Beta Beta Society (TriBeta): This is a nationally affiliated organization for people interested in the biological or health-related fields.
 Events include field trips, athletic and social activities, and service projects.